 Challenges associated with policy-based access controls include:

-Employees need to know what policies are in operation.
+- Training and awareness: Employees need to know what policies are in operation.
 Poorly worded policies confuse users.
-This can lead to security breakdown if employees seek alternative access routes when they are not granted access.
+This can lead to a security breakdown if employees seek alternative access routes when they are not granted access.

 How to implement PBAC?